Skip to main content

 October 31, 2023

-Washington, D.C. – Today, members of the Republican Main Street Caucus sent a letter to Speaker Johnson urging him to begin his Speakership by focusing on thr
+Washington, D.C. – Today, members of the Republican Main Street Caucus sent a letter to Speaker Johnson urging him to begin his Speakership by focusing on three major priorities: to pass appropriations bills, reduce the national debt, and safeguard our national security.